mgoodings/cfd/README.md

     $ cfd tail example-stack

+## Stack Parameters

+Stack parameters can be injected using a JSON key/value file (optional) and/or by using prefixed environment variables (eg. CFVAR_ParameterName=ParameterValue)

 ## Usage

 Output can also be obtained from `cfd --help`.

     Usage: cfd [options] [COMMAND] [args]